 - Continued relationship

 In the majority of commercial real estate transactions, commissions are dependent on what a real estate agent expects for his or her services subject to the size of the transaction.
 In my experience, commissions range from 4-6% depending on the type of property and its size.
-For example, a 1,000 square foot unit for lease in a shopping center is usually a 6% fee, since it would be difficult to find an agent willing to work for anything less.
+For example, a 1,000 square foot unit for lease in a shopping center is usually a 6% fee, since it would be difficult to find a commercial real estate agent willing to work for anything less.
 On the other hand, the expected fee would be approximately 4% for a lease or sale of a 500,000 square foot distribution center.

-The cost of the commission not only incorporates the size of the space but also the agent’s underlying costs to market the property which we will discuss later in length.
+The cost of the commercial real estate commission not only incorporates the size of the space but also the agent’s underlying costs to market the property which we will discuss later in length.
 In addition, costs include amount of time it might take to lease the property and the expected splitting of commission fees by cooperating brokers involved in the transaction.

-Some owners want the lowest commission fee they can find without regard to the underlying factors.
-In some cases, for example, a property may go vacant without any notice to the buyer.
+Some owners want the lowest broker commission fee they can find without regard to the underlying factors.
+In some cases, for example, a commercial property may go vacant without any notice to the buyer.
 This unexpected vacancy may be a hardship on the owner.
 The lease may have been long term; however, the tenant may get forced out of business.
 In this case, it is recommended that the owner of the property pay a full fee.
-Consequently, the landlord may request terms whereby he or she can pay the original fee over time to the agent
+Consequently, the landlord may request terms whereby he or she can pay the original fee over time to the agent.

 When a tenant has defaulted in their lease obligation, the owner of the property may litigate the matter and obtain a settlement from the defaulting tenant.
 In this rare situation, the owner is required to lease the vacant space as soon as possible in order lessen the damages of the defaulting tenant.
 In a case where there is a mitigation of damages, the owner would be wise to offer a “bonus” commission for leasing the space as soon as possible.